xiaomai2000/fastai.learn/README.md

-# Practise Deep learning programs mentioned in book of'Deep Learning for Coders with fastai and PyTorch'
+# Practise deep learning programs written in book: 'Deep Learning for Coders with fastai and PyTorch'